JackSzwergold/Preworn-Main/markdown/tutorials/Using an Ubuntu Linux Server 3.md

             then restart
             alert my@emailaddress.com only on { timeout, nonexist }

 The configuration is just like the first one, but note the `if loadavg` section.
 That will check the system load average every minute.
-And if it has a load average that is greater than 7 for 5 one minute cycles, it will restart the `apache` service & alert you about the outage via e-mail.
+And if it has a load average that is greater than 7 for 5 one minute cycles, it will restart the `apache` service and alert you about the outage via e-mail.
 I selectively use the `loadavg` setting depending on server setup since many different factors can contribute to a high system load.
 But in general, a web server that is spiraling out of control due to DDoS can be saved by this script’s careful monitoring system load.

 But always remember: While `monit` scripts can save you the headache of a server outage, but only a real human with the knowledge of how a server should work can determine what the real issue is.
-So if `monit` sends you an e-mail, you should take that alert seriously by logging into your server & monitoring it for a while.
+So if `monit` sends you an e-mail, you should take that alert seriously by logging into your server and monitoring it for a while.

 ### <a name="install_iptables"></a> Install the ‘iptables’ firewall.

-Now we’re going to install `iptables`, which is an excellent & widely used software-based firewall.
-We’ll also be installing `iptables-persistent` which is a simply companion tool that allows `iptables` to be reloaded & active if/when a server reboots:
+Now we’re going to install `iptables`, which is an excellent and widely used software-based firewall.
+We’ll also be installing `iptables-persistent` which is a simply companion tool that allows `iptables` to be reloaded and active if/when a server reboots:

     sudo aptitude install iptables iptables-persistent ipset